Two people stand by a wind turbine on a hill.

 Fleet

-Fourteen percent of 2023 reported emissions across all tranches were from vehicle fleet.
+Eleven percent of 2024 reported emissions across all tranches were from vehicle fleet.
 This includes light and heavy vehicles and covers all travel undertaken in CNGP participant-owned fleet vehicles.
+Twenty-five percent of vehicle emissions are from Police but many other organisations maintain significant vehicle fleets as part of their operations.

-Fleet emissions reduced 14% from Base Year, in part due to the transition to electric vehicles.
+Fleet emissions reduced 15% from base years, in part due to the transition to electric vehicles.

-EV dashboard reducing government fleet emissions [New Zealand Government Procurement]
+See EV dashboard reducing government fleet emissions (New Zealand Government Procurement)

 Coal boilers

-The Government has committed to phasing out the largest and most active coal boilers by the end of 2025.
-Twenty-three out of 24 projects are on track to be completed by end of 2025.
+Work is underway to phase out the largest and most active coal boilers.
+Eighteen projects are on track to be completed by end of 2025.

 Agriculture